Frequently Asked Questions & Sanctuary Safety

 - A guided tour of the Sanctuary is included with every stay and will be available after breakfast with our hospitality coordinator or another staff member.
 To opt in to a tour on any day of your stay, please let the hospitality coordinator know and meet in the common area right at 10am.
 Guests are also welcome to join any public tour during our open season on weekends from April-October.

-- Breakfast is available each morning from 8:30 am – 9:30 am, and will usually include some a la carte options.
+- Breakfast is prepared each morning and will be available from 8:30 am – 9:30 am.
 Please make us aware of any allergies before your stay.
 Our kitchen is always 100% vegan, but we do use nuts and gluten in our kitchen and there may be cross-contamination.

 - For your comfort and that of other guests, please observe a quiet period in the common and shared spaces between 10 pm and 8 am each day.
 The common spaces are not child-proof, so please monitor children in those areas and do not leave any children unattended during your stay.